Volcano Photography - Beginners Guide

 Which Camera ?

+Basically all digital cameras now have RGB histograms available.
+These should be activated and used.
 Light measurement during night photography of active volcanoes is critically important, especially as the subject may be emitting significant amounts of light itself.
-Hence, a compromise between landscape illumination and exposure of brighter areas such as incandescent lava must be reached, preventing excessive burnout of bright areas, but providing enough landscape detail to put the brighter areas in context (a red lava flow on a purely black background is of little interest as a photo).
+Hence, a compromise between landscape illumination and exposure of brighter areas such as incandescent lava must be reached, preventing excessive burnout of bright areas (especially the reds), but providing enough landscape detail to put the brighter areas in context (a red lava flow on a purely black background is of little interest as a photo).
 The automatic metering is not reliable at night due to the extremely low light levels.
-Thanks to digital photo technology it is now possible to make a first test exposure (based on an educated guess), then look at the result on the LCD screen, after which adjustments to the exposure can be made in order to optimize the image.
-This is obviously not possible with analog cameras.
-I initially tried using a digital camera to test exposure times for an analog camera, yet found the results unsatisfying since both appear to respond differently to real-life lighting situations.
-Alternatively, exposure bracketting is possible.
-However, this often means wasting 2 out of 3 images with (at best) only one exposure providing the desired results.
-Further, if exposure times are long, exposure bracketting is simply not practical.
+Thanks to digital photo technology it is possible to make a first test exposure (based on an educated guess), then look at the result on the LCD screen, after which adjustments to the exposure can be made in order to optimize the image.
+This was obviously not possible with analog cameras and was the main reason i rapidly switched to digital.
+The problem of ash entering the camera body during the regularly needed film changes was the other main reason.

 Lenses

+At night, the situation becomes more complicated.
+Generally, zoom lense design needs to include numerous compromises so that acceptable images can be made at all optical lengths covered.
+However, especially at maximum aperture, most zoom lenses are optically worse than prime lenses.
+Also, zoom lenses rarely have wide maximum apertures anyway, with even the best generally not providing apertures of f2.8 or lower.
+For night photography at volcanoes, apertures of f2 or below are important so that exposure periods do not have to be too long to capture landscape detail (a bit of red on a black background is uninteresting).
+Short exposures also mean that the stars do not become long streaks and ash-clouds retain some shape.
 On a moonlit night, a lense set on aperture f2.0 can capture sufficient landscape details to put an eruption into context with under a minute exposure at iso100.
+Using f1.4 and iso800, it may be possible to expose for only a few seconds.
 If you havent got a wide maximum aperture lense, you may concentrate more on taking photos at dusk and dawn when there is more available light, but it is sufficiently dark to clearly see incandescence.
 This also can give a nice blue coloured sky, however, since light conditions are rapidly changing at these times, judging exposure lengths can be complicated.

-Usually, you dont know beforehand exactly how close you will be and what the best composition could be.
-Since, long lenses with wide maximum apertures are heavy, the choice is often difficult.
-Usually a compromise has to be made between weight, lense variety and optical quality.
-It is also very important to remember that lenses, just like camera bodies, do not like volcanic ash.
-Many of my lenses make scraping noises when i turn the focus ring due to trapped ash.
+It is very important to remember that lenses, just like camera bodies, do not like volcanic ash.
+Many of my lenses make scraping noises when i turn the focus ring due to entrapped ash.
 You cannot protect them all of the time if you want to use them but they should be well wrapped up when not in use (i roll them up in plastic shopping bags), and covered as much as possible with e.g. a cloth when ash is falling.
-Moisture is also often a major problem at night since it may collect on lenses once temperatures fall below dew-point.
-If this is a problem, it is sometimes useful to use a filter since if this gets wet one may remove it.
+Moisture is a common problem at night since it may collect on lenses once temperatures fall below dew-point.
+This is extremely difficult to avoid and very disruptive since sharp images can not be made when condensation has settled on the lense.
+Lense hoods slightly reduce this problem, and it is sometimes useful to use a filter since if this gets wet one may remove it.
+Certainly the front of the lense (if not the whole camera) should be covered when it is not in use.
 Drying / cleaning a lense in a volcanic environment should be avoided if possible since only a few grains of ash on a cleaning cloth will severely scratch the lense.

 Tripods

 If you are on top of a volcano, there is a fair chance that it will be windy.
 A sturdy tripod is essential and should be only extended as far as absolutely necessary.
-If the landscape is free of vegetation you will usually not need a long tripod at all.
+If the landscape is free of vegetation you will usually not need a tall tripod at all.
 To save weight, I often remove the bottom leg sections from my tripods and put plastic caps over the exposed bottoms of the middle sections.
 The center column is best left at home if you can seperate it from the tripod mount.
 Cameras mounted on extended center columns are very unstable.
 Carbon tripods are preferred for weight reasons, but are more expensive and get very easily scratched when ash enters the joints.
 Obviously, to avoid camera shake during shutter release a cable-release (or remote release) is needed.
 A cable extension is sometimes useful so one can sit comfortably, further away from the camera once it is set up.
 If your camera allows the mirror to be released before the shutter, then this option should be deployed, unless one needs to be able to shoot a photo immediately (i.e. if one is waiting with the "trigger" poised for an eruption.
 In high wind conditions, lense hoods should be removed to reduce the surface area of the lense exposed to the wind.
 Generally it is advisable to use ones body to shield the camera and lense from the wind.
+In strong winds or when seismic activity is notable, it may not be possible to keep long lenses stable at all.

 Basic Techniques